Skip to Content

 Project Title: Reluctant Wanderers: women re-imagine the margins, 1775-1800

 Project Title: Reluctant Wanderers: Women Re-Imagine the Margins, 1775 - 1800

 Funding Body: Massey University

-In addition to the main paper that she co-ordinates, Writing Creative Nonfiction, Ingrid currently runs the Travel Writing paper in Wellington and teaches the creative writing components of the first year Bachelor of Communications paper, Creative Communication.
-At the postgraduate level she is also involved in the Masters of Creative Writing, with a number of completed and on-going supervisions, and runs a Honours level paper on 18thCentury and Romantic Literature (not offered in 2016).
+Ingrid coordinates Creative Writing II: Writing Creative Nonfiction and for 2019 will be developing a new course for introduction initially on the Wellington campus, Advanced Studies in Creative Writing.
+She also teaches the creative writing components of the first year Bachelor of Communications course Creative Communication and teaches into a number of other courses.
+At the postgraduate level she is involved in the Masters of Creative Writing, with a number of completed and on-going supervisions, and, with Philip Steer, runs a Masters course on eighteenth and nineteenth-century literature, Literary Revolutions (offered in 2019).